 The bacteria that live in the disc do so because there is no oxygen.
 They are so called anaerobic bacteria because they hate oxygen ad will die if they are exposed to it.
 The disc has no blood supply and provides this anaerobic atmosphere.
 Just like anaerobic exercise in us produces acid, lactic acid, which is painful, so too do these anaerobic bacteria.
 Proprianobacter produces proprionic acid.
 This leeches out of the disc into the boine and corrodes it.

-How does the infection cause pain.
 The pain arises because of the acid corroding the bone which then suffers microfractures which are painful.
 It is the bone that hurts rather than the disc.

 Several studies looking at infection in intervertebral discs have been undertaken over many years.
 The first was by a scientist called Sterling, in Britain and the second large study was by Hannah Albert’s team using laboratories in Britain who specialised in the culture of these specific bacteria.